airbytehq/airbyte/docs/integrations/destinations/chargify.md

 ---
 description: >-
-  Keen is a fully managed event streaming and analytics platform.
+  Chargify is a SaaS billing and subscription management platform which specializes in complex billing, payment collections, and business analytics.
 ---

-# Keen
+# Chargify

 ## Overview